 What causes neck and back pain?

-For example, if you have a physical career such as nursing that requires you to be on your feet all day and lift and move patients, you could injure your back by lifting a patient incorrectly.
-Similarly, if you’re slumped at a desk all day, poor posture can eventually take its toll on both your neck and your back.
+If you have a physical career such as nursing that requires you to be on your feet all day and lift and move patients, you could injure your back by lifting a patient incorrectly.
+Other common professions where neck injury is common include construction, janitorial, auto repair, office jobs and more.
+If you’re slumped at a desk all day, poor posture can eventually take its toll on both your neck and your back.

 Another prevalent cause of neck pain is our increasing reliance on smartphones.
 On average, American adults spend around four hours a day with their heads tilted down looking at their smartphones.
 The whole weight of your head pulls on your neck when you do this, straining your muscles and eventually leading to pain and stiffness.